Adityam2804/MoodSync/README.md

-Here's a single file that combines all the setup instructions for the front-end, middle-end, and back-end components of your project:
+Here's a single file that combines all the setup instructions for the front-end, middle-end, and back-end components of the project:

 # MoodSync: An Emotionally Intelligent Chatbot with Music Recommendations